JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![jules-cliff](/images/jules-cliff.jpg)

-*In awe of the magnificent display of power*
+*In awe of the magnificent crashing seas*

 Eventually we turned back and headed for the beach.
 My parents met a couple from one of the neighboring boats in the anchorage.
 They told us they were both from Texas and, after purchasing their catamaran named *Lulu*, had sold their house to live onboard full-time.